-Unscheduled closings due to weather will follow the Conval school schedule.
+Unscheduled closings due to weather will follow the Conval school schedule, but the Director may choose to delay opening as conditions permit.
 Such closings due to weather on Saturdays will be determined by the Library Director (Director).
 Unscheduled closings due to plant breakdown or sudden illness will be determined by the Director.
 Such closings will be announced by a note on the door and will be posted on the Town website.
-The Chairman of the Board of Trustees will be notified of unscheduled closings.
+The Chair of the Board of Trustees will be notified of unscheduled closings.